Disclaimer: Get this. I don't own Harry Potter. No, seriously. It's true.

 They had only descended a few steps when the sound of voices reached them.
 To Hermione's surprise, Harry froze in his tracks.
 After a moment Hermione knew why; despite how faint the voices were, the soft cries of Mrs. Weasley could be discerned from what she assumed to be the whispered comforts of her husband.
 Hermione's glanced up at Harry, who met her gaze with slightly panicked eyes.

 "Hermione, I don't think I can do this…" he said, swallowing.
 "Not right now."

 Hermione was about to object, but the look of dread in his eyes cut her off.
 She looked away, and after a moment blew a breath upwards, causing her hair to flutter.
 She didn't appear exasperated, just relenting.

 "Alright…" she sighed, defeated.
 "Go get your invisibility cloak—we can speak to them later."

-Harry nodded in relief and dashed back into his dormitory, returning within seconds with the cloak tucked under his arm.
+Harry seemed to sag in relief before he dashed back into his dormitory, returning within seconds with the cloak tucked under his arm.